sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 For step six, we will assign taxonomy to our sequences using the assignTaxonomy() function.
 This function requires appropriately formatted FASTA files containing taxonomically classified reference sequences to use as a training dataset.
 To facilitate this process, we must download the SILVA taxonomy database, which provides the necessary reference sequences for accurate taxonomic assignment.

 We must state the path to this file on our computer in the assignTaxonomy() function below.
-Using the command below, we tell dada2 to assign taxonomy to our seqtab.nochim matrix, which contains our non-chimeric ASVs and their abundances.
+Using the script below, we tell dada2 to assign taxonomy to our seqtab.nochim matrix, which contains our non-chimeric ASVs and their abundances.

 ```{r}
 taxa <- assignTaxonomy(seqtab.nochim, "/path_to_silva/Silva/silva_nr99_v138.2_toSpecies_trainset.fa.gz", multithread=TRUE)